Forms for Students

 UW Oshkosh Repeat Policy

-Students may repeat courses to improve their grade(s) on a space available basis at the time they are scheduled to register.
-They will no longer need to wait until 30 days before the term begins.
-However, students should check with their advisors to find out if their major has additional regulations on course repeats.
+Students may register to repeat courses to improve their grade(s) on a space available basis at the time they are scheduled to register.
+However, students should check with their advisor to find out if their major has additional regulations on course repeats.
+Each course may be repeated only once.
+Students may appeal that restriction through the Department or College which offers the course.

 Each course may be repeated only once.
 Students may appeal that restriction with the department offering the course.

-Students may only repeat a course if they have received a grade lower than C (less than 2.00).
-The most recent grade awarded will be used in the computation of grade point averages and credit earned.
-If a student repeats a course and earns a lower grade, the lower grade will be used in the computation of grade point averages.
-Although grades earned at other post-secondary institutions will be included on the credit evaluation and on the official transcript, the official UW Oshkosh grade point average is not affected by grades earned elsewhere (refer to the Official UW Grade Point Policy).
-Undergraduate courses repeated after graduation will not change the undergraduate cumulative grade point average.
+Students may only repeat a course if they have received a grade lower than a C. The best grade awarded will be used in the computation of grade point averages and credit earned.
+If a student repeats a course and earns a lower grade, the higher grade will be used in the computation of grade point averages.
+Although grades earned at other post-secondary institutions will be included on the credit evaluation and on the official transcript, the official UW Oshkosh grade point average is not affected by grades earned elsewhere (See Official Grade Point Policy).
+Undergraduate courses repeated after graduation will not change the undergraduate official grade point average.

 Graduate Students should contact their program coordinator or the Graduate Studies Office if they have questions about the applicable repeat policy for graduate students.